jasonmerecki/blog/useepoch/trucks-bend-time-and-space.md

 **UTC Time:** Computers measure time by the elapsed milliseconds starting from a fixed point in time, called the Epoch, which is based on January 1, 1970, 12:00 AM in Greenwich Mean Time.
 The resulting value is the Coordinated Universal Time (UTC).
 For example, on Friday October 16 at 6:00 AM GMT, there were 1602828000000 milliseconds elapsed since the Epoch, thus the UTC Time.

 **UTC Offset:** The value that allows computers to take UTC Time and a Time Zone, and format it to a Wall-Clock display time for people in a specific Time Zone to read.
-The offset is expressed in hours and minutes, such that +05:30 means add 5 hours and 30 minutes to the UTC Time which will format into a local Wall-Clock time.
+The offset is expressed in hours and minutes, such that +05:30 means add 5 hours and 30 minutes to the UTC Time, which will format into a local Wall-Clock time.

 **UTC Offset Name:** Since people think of time offsets relative to the Time Zone, there are names for the offsets which match to the Time Zone name.
 At the UTC time above, Friday October 16 6:00 AM GMT, the offset in India is +05:30 and displays as India Standard Time (IST) while in San Francisco the offset is -07:00, and displays as Pacific Daylight Time (PDT).

 Since these offset names are also called "Time Zones" in conversation, it can create confusion.
 Don't be fooled!
 Offsets are NOT Time Zones.
 [Read this blog](https://spin.atomicobject.com/2016/07/06/time-zones-offsets/) which describes the difference well.

 Arizona offers a good illustration.
-Most of the state does not observe Daylight Saving time, and the state is usually associated with Mountain Time Zone.
+Most of the state does not observe Daylight Saving time, and the state is legally associated with Mountain Time Zone.
 This means Denver can have an offset of MDT while the Phoenix offset is MST, while they represent the same UTC Time point:

 ![Denver and Phoenix](https://github.com/jasonmerecki/blog/blob/main/useepoch/DenPhoExample.png)

 The actual geographical area Time Zone is "America/Phoenix" as it defines a geographical area where people agree to set calendars and clocks together.
-This specific geographic area has agreed to have a -07:00 offset all year long, and does not observe Daylight Saving Time.
+This specific geographic area has agreed to have a -07:00 offset all year long, and does not observe Daylight Saving time.
 The name for -07:00 to describe this offset is "Mountain Standard Time" (and[some systems will call this "Arizona Time"](https://stackoverflow.com/questions/42424829/getting-the-arizona-standard-time-in-net), further underscoring the need to differentiate a Time Zone region from a UTC Offset name).

 ## Putting it together